Integrating the Chatbot

 placeholderText | string | 'Type your message here...' | Input placeholder |

-loadingText | string | '' | Loading message text |
+loadingText | string | '' | Fallback loading text (server loading messages are localized separately) |

 networkErrorText | string | 'Connection Lost...' | Network error message |